Notes: 2023 edit. Author's notes, including content warnings at bottom.

 As if in a dream Hermione lay down on the bed and heard Luna murmur that she was going to go and keep Harry company.
 She thought that was nice of the girl.
 Merlin, she was tired, and still so sore from the cruciatus curses she had suffered through.
 Her mind spun like a top.

-"Ron, perhaps you should go.
+"Ron, per'aps you should go.
 We need privacy for zees."

 "I'll be just outside, 'Mione."
 A warm, large hand squeezed Hermione's and she squeezed it back, eyes shut.
 The door closed with a creak and a soft thunk, and Hermione sighed, opening her eyes and looking up at Fleur.
 The beautiful witch was staring down at Hermione's wounds with sympathy, and Hermione thought that loving Bill was good for Fleur.
 She looked softer, easier in her skin somehow.

 "Accio Essence of Dittany," Fleur called and a bottle zapped off a shelf, flying into Fleur's hand.
-"Zey are not so bad, your injuries."
-A wand movement over Hermione's body accompanied by a stream of muttered words, and Fleur nodded as the magical scan confirmed her judgement.
-"Eet looks as zo all but zees, ah, injuries on your arm and chest were done wees a blade.
-Zose ones were done wees magic, and ze scarring weel not be eliminated wees dittany.
-A medi-witch would be able to feex it, per'aps but I cannot."
-Fleur dabbed the dittany over Hermione's other wounds as she spoke, the injuries slowly disappearing to nothing but healing pink skin as she worked.
-"I am so sorry, 'ermione."
+A wand movement over Hermione's body was accompanied by a stream of muttered words, and Fleur nodded as the magical scan confirmed her silent assessment.
+Her mouth turned down with sympathy.
+"Dittany will 'eal your wounds, but I am sorry 'Ermione, ze cuts seem to 'ave been made by a cursed blade.
+The scarring will remain.
+A medi-witch might be able to feex it, per'aps, but I cannot."
+Fleur dabbed the dittany over some of the deep cuts as she spoke, the bloodied open mouths of the slashes sealing to dark purple-red scars, instead of fading to nothing like her other abrasions and bruises were.
+"I am so sorry, 'Ermione."

 She, Harry and Ron had joined back up with the Order of the Phoenix and now the war against you-know-who was fought with guerrilla tactics and far too much spying and sneaking about for Hermione's frayed nerves to take.
 Hogwarts had fallen a month ago, and lives had been lost...god, so many lives.
 Children and teachers alike had been cut down by the Death Eaters, led by Voldemort himself and backed from within the castle by Snape, damn him.
 The Order had managed to get a lot of people out to safety through a tunnel from the Room of Requirement that ended in Aberforth Dumbledore's pub.
 That had saved a lot of lives, but it still hadn't been enough.
 She rubbed a hand over her eyes and sighed, lips pressed tight as she held back tears.